 - Parchment paper

-Once you have assembled the supplies, follow the steps below to properly decarb your bud.
+After you have gathered your materials, follow the instructions below to properly decarb your weed.

-Set the oven to 235 degrees Fahrenheit.
-Place the parchment paper on the baking sheet, and spread your weed nugs out across it.
-Make sure to break up larger pieces with your hands if necessary; you will want even, small-sized buds so that they decarb at roughly the same rate.
+Preheat the oven to 235 degrees Fahrenheit.
+Place the parchment paper on the baking pan and evenly distribute the weed nugs.
+If necessary, break up bigger bits with your hands; you’ll want even, tiny buds so that they decarb at about the same rate.

 Step 2: Put your weed in the oven

-Bake your weed for approximately 30 minutes.
-This should be a sufficient amount of time for well-dried weed.
-However, please note that if you are using fresher cannabis with more moisture, it could take longer.
-Monitor it carefully to avoid over-baking it.
+Bake the weed for 30 minutes.
+This should be enough time for well-dried cannabis to decarb.
+However, if you are using fresher cannabis with higher moisture, it could take a little longer.
+To avoid overbaking, keep an eye on it.

 Step 3: Remove and let cool

-After 30 minutes, remove the baking sheet from the oven and let it cool down.
-The decarboxylation process is now complete, and the majority of the THCA should be converted into THC.
+Remove the baking sheet from the oven after 30 minutes and set it aside to cool.
+The decarboxylation process is now finished, and the bulk of the THCA should have been transformed to THC.

 Making cannabis infusions

-- Your fat of choice (oil, cream, butter, etc)
+- Your preferred fat (oil, butter, cream, etc)

 - Slow cooker (optional)

-When making cannabis oil, you want to use a 1:1 ratio of cannabis to oil.
+You should use a 1:1 ratio of cannabis to oil while producing cannabis oil.

-The technique for making an infused oil is simple.
-Fill your double boiler (or substituting setup) with water and turn it on to a low heat, aiming for a simmer (the temperature of the oil should never exceed 245 degrees Fahrenheit).
-Place your fat base into the top of the double boiler and then add in your pre-ground, decarbed cannabis.
+Making an infused oil is a straightforward process.
+Fill your double boiler (or equivalent setup) halfway with water and heat to a low simmer (the temperature of the oil should never exceed 245 degrees Fahrenheit).
+Fill the top of the double boiler with your fat base, then add your pre-ground, decarbed cannabis.

-Your THC-infused oil is now ready to use in any edibles you choose to make.
-From here the leftover plant material from the infusion can likely take another steep, giving you a second (possibly even third) batch of an infused base; just be aware that additional steeps will be less potent than the first.
+Your THC-infused oil is now ready to use in whatever edibles you choose.
+The remaining plant material from the infusion can likely be steeped again, yielding a second (or even third) batch of the infused base; however, keep in mind that subsequent steeps will be less powerful than the first.

-This method can also be replicated with a slow cooker.
-Set your slow cooker to low, or somewhere around 160 degrees Fahrenheit.
-Add the oil and ground cannabis.
-You can also add a little water to help prevent scorching.
-Stir occasionally.
-After about 3 hours, turn off the crockpot and wait for the oil to cool.
+A slow cooker can also be used to duplicate this approach.
+Set the temperature of your slow cooker to low, or approximately 160 degrees Fahrenheit.
+Combine the cannabis oil and ground cannabis in a mixing bowl.
+You may also add a splash of water to avoid burning.
+Stir once in a while.
+Turn the crockpot off after 3 hours and wait for the oil to cool.

 Cannabis-infused milk or cream

-Your methodology will be exactly the same as above, but with the caveat that watching your infusion is highly important.
-With milk or cream, we recommend using the lowest temperature you feel comfortable with, with the shortest duration as well, as milk will quickly thicken and begin to lose moisture when heated.
+Your procedure will be the same as described above, with the exception that you must closely monitor your infusion.
+We recommend heating milk or cream to the lowest temperature you are comfortable with for the shortest time possible, as milk thickens and loses moisture fast when heated.

-If you plan on filtering out and re-steeping the same batch of cannabis then the leftover plant material must be refrigerated; milk can spoil quickly if left at room temperature.
+If you’re going to filter out and re-steep the same batch of cannabis, keep the leftover plant material refrigerated; milk spoils fast at room temperature.

 Cannabis-infused butter (cannabutter)

-To clarify butter at home simply place a large amount of butter in a heavy bottom saucepan set over low heat.
-Once melted, skim off the layer of white foam that forms at the top, repeating until the butter is completely clear.
+Simply pour a substantial amount of butter in a heavy bottom pot over low heat to clarify it at home.
+Skim off the layer of white foam that develops on top of the melted butter and continue until the butter is totally clear.

 How to make “firecrackers”

 Firecrackers are the easiest edible you can possibly make.
 It is also the worst tasting.
 This is because unlike the other forms of edibles, firecrackers involve actually eating ground-up weed.
-If you just really want to make edibles at home without having to make an infusion this might be your best shot.
+Regardless, this could be your best bet if you just want to produce edibles at home without having to prepare an infusion.

-- A package of crackers (Ritz brand, graham crackers, etc.)
+- A package of crackers (graham crackers, Ritz brand, etc.)

 - Creamy peanut butter (other kinds of nut butter will also work as well as Nutella spread)

-Set your oven to 300 degrees Fahrenheit.
-While your oven pre-heats spread your nut butter onto one of the crackers, then sprinkle over an even coating of your finely ground-up cannabis.
+Preheat the oven to 300 degrees Fahrenheit.
+While the oven heats up, spread your peanut butter on one of the crackers and then evenly distribute your finely ground-up weed.

-Once applied mix the cannabis into the peanut butter as best you can by using your knife, making sure the flower is completely coated.
-Apply another thin layer of peanut butter to a second cracker (just enough to get it to stick) and sandwich them together.
-Make as many more of these as you desire.
+Once applied, use your knife to stir the cannabis into the peanut butter as much as possible, ensuring that the flower is well coated.
+Spread a small amount of peanut butter on a second cracker (just enough to stick) and sandwich the two together.
+You may make as many of them as you want.

-Now wrap your assembled cracker tightly in tin foil and place it into the oven for roughly 20 minutes.
-After your time is up remove the foil packets from the oven and allow them to cool completely before digging in.
+Wrap your constructed cracker securely in tin foil and bake for 20 minutes.
+Remove the foil packets from the oven when the timer goes off and let them cool fully before eating.

 How to dose your homemade edibles

-Keep in mind, along the way you will lose some of the weed’s THC potency by processing it.
-After decarbing the flower (2,000 x 0.9), you will have 1,800 mg of THC.
-Following the extraction in oil or butter (1,800 x 0.6), you will have 1,080 mg of THC in that oil, which is sufficient for 216 standard portions containing 5 mg each.
+Keep in mind that by processing the cannabis, you will lose part of its THC strength.
+You will get 1,800 mg of THC after decarbing the flower (2,000 x 0.9).
+Following the extraction in oil or butter (1,800 x 0.6), the oil will contain 1,080 mg of THC, enough for 216 standard portions containing 5 mg each.